Back to blog

 Here's the insight most SMEs miss: You likely need both GHG compliance (deadline May 2026) AND e-invoicing compliance (deadline July 2027).

-Instead of buying two separate tools, buy SmartFenek's bundle:
+Instead of buying two separate tools, plan ahead with SmartFenek:

 Plus, managing both compliance workflows in one platform is easier than juggling two separate vendors.